 Parameters marked with an asterisk () are displayed as RPM values when the No. of Flywheel Teeth is greater than zero.
-These parameters can be changed with PST max by 100 at once when engine is running.
+These parameters can be changed with PST max by 100 (MPU input) or 10 (IGNITION input) at once when engine is running.